mas-dse-ringhilt/DSE-American-Gut-Project/README.md

 2. Run a test python file, like dataset.py, which preprocesses data
 3. Run one of the larger pipelines, like under american_gut_project/pipeline/model (american_gut_project.pipeline.model), to run a simple_model.py or others

+### Pure Metadata Survey Analysis

+The directory `VioAndMetadata_Cleaning` contains analysis on purely metadata survey information and no microbiome to investigate what information might already be achieved with surveys and data science.
+Please read the README and investigate notebooks for more information.

+Imputation techniques with SoftImpute, KNN, and Iterative Imputer along with tests are located within this directory

 ## References

 Consult the QIIME2 and Qiita documentation that can be found online here: